-This is an example of Horatian ode, which presents a consistent rhyme scheme.
-It has no division into triads like Pindar ode, but is less ceremonious, less formal, more tranquil, and better suited for reading.
+This is an example of a Horatian ode, which presents a consistent rhyme scheme.
+It has no division into triads like the Pindar ode but is less ceremonious, less formal, more tranquil, and better suited for reading.
 The purpose of using this type of ode is to give vent to pent-up feelings.

 “Scatter, as from an unextinguish’d hearth